peteroupc/html3dutil/tutorials/shapes.md

 play; this class associates a 3D mesh with its location and orientation in the scene, as well as its color and appearance.
 To attach a mesh to a 3D scene:

-(1) Create a Shape object and pass the mesh to the 3D scene's `makeShape()` method:
+(1) Create a Shape object by passing the mesh to the 3D scene's `makeShape()` method:

-    var shape = scene.makeShape(mesh);
+    var shape = scene3d.makeShape(mesh);

-(2) You may also set its color, appearance, and position, using the examples below:
+(2) You may also set the Shape's color, appearance, and position, using the examples below:

 Examples for setting appearance: